Retokid/snub/README.md

 # snub

-This is teh subedi branch.
+This is the snubedi branch.

 (c) snub audio